 Love the thrill of the road?
-You can turn over a sizable profit as an Uber driver.
-But there are some key considerations and rules you should factor in before you hit the road to earn your first buck.
+As an Uber driver, you’ll have the opportunity to make a sizable profit.
+But there are some key considerations and rules you should review before you hit the road to earn your first buck.
 Click through to learn about driving for Uber and the list of Uber car requirements for drivers.

 Uber is a ride-sharing technology platform that allows passengers to inexpensively hitch a ride from drivers located near them through a companion mobile application.
 The passenger will be alerted when his driver is at the pick-up destination with an app notification containing identifying information about the Uber driver and car.
 Once a passenger has entered the car, Uber rides resemble traditional taxi cab rides that get passengers from a point A to a point B in a given locale.
 The only difference is that Uber drivers aren't taxi cab drivers.
 They're ordinary people who come from a variety of backgrounds and professions.

-Uber offers several levels of service to its riders.
+Uber offers several services to its riders.
 Each one caters to a specific need such as affordability, luxury, and the number of passengers: UberX, UberBLACK, UberPlus/UberSELECT, UberXL, UberSUV, and UberLUX.
 The following are the vehicle requirements for the three most requested levels of service.

 UberX is the most commonly used service that Uber offers.
 The rideshare service describes it as "everyday cars for everyday use" while it maintains the promise that it will be "better, faster, and cheaper than a taxi."
 The requirements for this level are fairly liberal and include the following: